 In line with ideas from the Beningbrough Hall Project, I am working on a series of drawings that considers the words silent and listen during lockdown; two words comprising the same letters.
-During this time, I am focussing on noticing, documenting (through photographs) and responding (through drawing) to moments of architectural light and shadow from around my home.
+During this time, I am focusing on noticing, documenting (through photographs) and responding (through drawing) to moments of architectural light and shadow from around my home.

 For me, drawing is an action of reception and expression, where I open up my responses to the felt experience of the moment.
 Through quiet, sensory engagement, I listen to what the experience of drawing is revealing to me.
 Paradoxically, during lockdown it has been more challenging to find moments of quiet and this has exposed how significant this is in my process.
 It has also, however, demonstrated that the relationship between silent and listen can be considered in our experience of architecture.
 Quiet moments, often through fleeting moments of light and shadow, when buildings reveal themselves to us and invite us to be still and listen.